zsakowitz/rewrites/README.md

 **[animation.ts](./animation.ts)**: Draws a cool animation with points and lines connecting them.

+**[annotations.ts](./annotations.ts)**: Utilities for figuring out the relation between pages annotated in a book when examined a few times and total percentage of pages annotated in that same book.

 **[any.ts](./any.ts)**: A value that returns itself for any and all operations.
 Type: `any`.